 Sammamish home prices are not only among the most expensive in Washington, but Sammamish real estate also consistently ranks among the most expensive in America.

-Sammamish is a decidedly white-collar city, with fully 94.40% of the workforce employed in white-collar jobs, well above the national average.
+Sammamish is a decidedly white-collar city, with fully 94.43% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Sammamish is a city of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Sammamish who work in management occupations (20.48%), computer science and math (15.91%), and sales jobs (13.35%).
+There are especially a lot of people living in Sammamish who work in computer science and math (20.54%), management occupations (20.10%), and business and financial occupations (10.98%).

 Also of interest is that Sammamish has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.10% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Sammamish telecommute to their jobs.
+Overall, about 9.67% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 In addition, Sammamish is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are people who are both educated and wealthy, and thus tend to be older, richer, and more established than young professionals.
 "Urban sophisticates" is not just about being educated and well-off financially: it is a point of view and state of mind, one that you might call 'urbaneness'.
 But such people can and do regularly live in small towns, suburbs and rural areas, as well as in big cities.
 They read, support the arts and high-end shops, and love travel.